SURREAL ADVENTURES

 ‘I wonder if I could meet Julianne on one of these islands; that would be a dream come true.’

-‘Outwardly, you might not even be able to distinguish what you consider real and what’s virtually real.
-Once we arrive, you will witness symbolic representations of places and events that contributed to your intellectual development, for better or worse.
-Again, it’s about what’s within that is seen for what it is when outwardly projected.
+‘Good luck, though possible, romantic interludes aren’t the purpose of this voyage; that would only serve to confuse you.
+Take whatever comes as a lesson you needed to learn, and leave the rest.
+Outwardly, you might not even be able to distinguish what you consider real from what’s virtually real.
+Once we arrive, you will witness representations of places and events that contributed to your intellectual development, for better or worse.

-‘Sure, let me check my social calendar to see what else I might have going on.
-By the way, any idea how long you think this voyage might take?’
+‘I think so, but let me first check my social calendar to see what else I might have on the go… any idea how long you think this voyage might take?’

 ‘Not since ingesting a variety of substances while a student.’